Sibra-Soft/light-wine-framework/README.md

-    "Password": "", // Password of your smtp server "FromName": "Exmaple", // The name you want to use to send the mail "FromAddress": "example@example.com" // The emailaddress you want to use to send the mail }
+    "Password": "", // Password of your smtp server "FromName": "Exmaple", // The name you want to use to send the mail "FromAddress": "example@example.com" // The emailaddress you want to use to send the mail },
+  "imdb": {
+    "omdb_api_key": "" // Api key to connect to the omdbapi.com api
+  },
+  "scheduler": {
+    "token": "" // Enter the token that must be used to run the scheduler from cronjobs }
 }
 ```